walinejs/waline/docs/src/en/migration/client-v1.md

 ## Options Change

-The following options are marked as `obsolete`, and will be removed in v2.
+The following options are marked as `obsolete`, and are removed in v2.

 - `placeholder` → please use `locale.placeholder` option